 Although Anthurium polyschistum is not a heavy feeder, you need to fertilize them regularly.

 Usually, I use an organic fertilizer as it nourishes both plants and soil.
-Likewise, it also makes the soil light and retains moisture essential to Anthurium.
+Likewise, it makes the soil light and retains moisture essential to Anthurium.

 However, if you use synthetic fertilizer, you can opt for chemical fertilizer rich in nitrogen, phosphorous, and potassium.